saving wildlife through volunteering and education DONATE

 DESCRIPTION

-The Malayan Sun bear, or the Sun bear is the smallest member of the bear family.
+The Malayan sun bear, or the sun bear, is the smallest member of the bear family.
 They are easily distinguishable by their bib-shaped golden or white patch on their chest.
-These adorable bears are the least studied out of all 8 existing bear species.
-Maybe this is due to their shy nature and the type of habitat they reside – remote dense lowland forests of South East Asia.
+These adorable bears are the least studied of all 8 existing bear species.
+Maybe this is due to their shy nature and the type of habitat they reside in – remote, dense, lowland forests of Southeast Asia.

 Sun bears are primarily nocturnal, but daytime activity has been observed in this species.
-Usually, they scour the forest looking for berries, figs, other varieties of fruits, and insects – especially beetle, termites and ants.
-Even so, it’s high up in the trees is where they excel, using their long, curved claws for climbing with ease and speed, and a long, slender tongue for extracting honey from bee nests.
+Usually, they scour the forest looking for berries, figs, other varieties of fruits, and insects—especially beetles, termites, and ants.
+Even so, it’s high up in the trees that they excel, using their long, curved claws for climbing with ease and speed and a long, slender tongue for extracting honey from bee nests.
 Hence, their nickname is “honey bear”.
-Like many other species, the Sun bear currently faces multiple threats on a regional and national level; habitat loss, population fragmentation, illegal hunting and trading for traditional medicine and delicacies.
+Like many other species, the sun bear currently faces multiple threats on a regional and national level: habitat loss, population fragmentation, illegal hunting, and trading for traditional medicine and delicacies.

 BEAR VOLUNTEERING AND INTERNSHIPS